 The Holy Bible: English Standard Version.
 (2016).
 (Jas 1:19–20).
 Wheaton, IL: Crossway Bibles.

 Rather than spew thoughtless language when in the midst of trouble, we should pause for a heart check and ask ourselves, “What do my words speak?
 Whom does this speech honor?”
-We would do well to listen to God’s voice, His Scriptures, remembering the words of James.
+What happens when we aren’t careful about what we say (1:26)?
+What can our actions do to us as well as others?
+Before we speak, we would do well to listen to God’s voice, His Scriptures, remembering the words of James.